AATopp/CloudDS/README.md

 2. Explore multi-processing code examples
 3. Connect yelpdb (psql database) in Python
 4. Run 5 queries in Python using all the created tables in yelpdb (psql)

+   Week 4
+1. With working multi-processig code run 1 process for 5 Queries
+2. Document the average time for accuracy
+3. Repeat the step 1 and 2 for 10, 50 and 100 processes

+   Week 5
+1. Troubleshooting join queries with 10, 50 and 100 processes
+2. Creating visualization for Virtual Machine 1 (4 GB, 4 CPU and 40GB) processes
+3. Creating new Virtual machine with 8 GB RAM on CloudStack
+4. Repeat all the processes on the new VM
+5. Run Q 4 and 5
+6. Create indexes in psql in two largest tables

+   Week 6